xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 ## SINGLE-CHARACTER DELIMITERS

 Here's an example.
 Suppose we assume the  Turbo  Pascal standard and use curly braces for comments.
-In this case we  have single- character delimiters, so our parsing is a little easier.
+In this case we  have single-character delimiters, so our parsing is a little easier.

 One  approach  is  to  strip  the  comments  out the  instant  we encounter them in the input stream; that is,  right  in procedure